 How LGBTQ+ & Gay-friendly is Malmö?

 Just because a country is considered to be LGBTQ+ and gay-friendly, doesn’t always mean that local queer, lesbian, gay, or trans people are experiencing it the same way.
-Malmö is a very positive example of how a city’s LGBTQ+ friendliness goes hand-in-hand with its countries reputation.
+Malmö is a very positive example of how a city’s LGBTQ+ friendliness goes hand-in-hand with its country’s’ reputation.
 We could experience Malmö’s LGBTQ+ and gay-friendliness first hand, but also because members of the queer community themselves confirmed it on several occasions.
 Malmö Pride, the annual Malmö Queer Filmfestival MQF, LGBTQ+, and gay parties as well as the only gay bar in town, the Red Shoe Bar, are great ways for locals and LGBTQ+ travelers to experience open-mindedness in Malmö.
 We also had the chance to talk to the tourism board of Malmö and learned about their aim to integrate LGBTQ+ and queer equality into the city DNA.
-On top of that, Malmö will turn into the world’s LGBTQ+ capital in 2021 by co-hosting World Pride 2021.
+Moreover, Malmö will turn into the world’s LGBTQ+ capital in 2021 by co-hosting World Pride 2021.

 Gay Travel Index 2020: Rank 1 for Sweden | Visit Sweden: LGBT+ & Gay Sweden | Wikipedia: LGBT rights in Sweden